-- Briefly describe "climate hazard" "exposure," "vulnerability," and "climate risk" pertaining to the results of the climate risk assessment, together with explanations and reasons as well as the climate risk matrix and climate risk tree that were prepared so that logic of climate risk assessment is appropriate and clear... - Regarding "climate hazards" "exposure" "vulnerability" and other items, confirm that they have been covered in sections on "natural conditions" and "socio-economics, facilities and equipment" in the report of the preparatory survey for the project.
+- Briefly describe "climate hazard" "exposure," "vulnerability," and "climate risk" pertaining to the results of the climate risk assessment, together with the climate risk matrix and climate risk tree that were prepared. - Regarding "climate hazards" "exposure" "vulnerability" and other items, confirm that they have been covered in sections on "natural conditions" and "socio-economics, facilities and equipment" in the report of the preparatory survey for the project.

-2) Possible "adaptation measures" considered based on results of the climate risk assessment
+Possible "adaptation measures" considered based on results of the climate risk assessment